 Jim Thorpe was the greatest all-around athlete of the Deadball Era.
-In addition to playing major-league baseball for six seasons, the 6'1", 185 lb.
-Thorpe was an Olympic champion in the pentathlon and decathlon and the greatest American football player in history according to a 1977 Sport magazine poll.
-One sportswriter called him the "most marvelous creation fashioned in human likeness that has ever inhabited the earth," but others described him as simple-minded, lazy, averse to training, and unable to hold his liquor.
-Thorpe's disappointing baseball career--he played in 289 National League games and hit only .252 with seven home runs and 29 stolen bases--demonstrated what multi-sport athletes like Michael Jordan have since discovered: that mere possession of superb natural tools doesn't guarantee success on the diamond.
+In addition to playing major-league baseball for six seasons, the 6-foor-1, 185-pound Thorpe was an Olympic champion in the pentathlon and decathlon and at one point the greatest American football player in history, according to a 1977 Sport magazine poll.
+One sportswriter called him the "most marvelous creation fashioned in human likeness that has ever inhabited the earth,"1 but others described him as simple-minded, lazy, averse to training, and unable to hold his liquor.
+Thorpe's disappointing baseball career –he played in 289 National League games and hit only .252 with seven home runs and 29 stolen bases — demonstrated what multi-sport athletes like Michael Jordan have since discovered: that mere possession of superb natural tools doesn't guarantee success on the diamond.
 "I can't seem to hit curves," Jim admitted.
-"I believe I could hit .300 otherwise."
+"I believe I could hit .300 otherwise."2

-Grandson of the famed Chippewa warrior Black Hawk, James Francis Thorpe was born on May 28, 1887, on the Sac and Fox Indian reservation near Prague, in the Oklahoma territory.
+Grandson of the famed Chippewa warrior Black Hawk, James Francis Thorpe was born on May 28, 1887, on the Sac and Fox Indian reservation near Prague, in the Oklahoma Territory.
 His father, Hiram, was a blacksmith who married at least five Native American women and fathered more than 20 children.
-Because of his early athletic prowess, Jim received the Indian name Wa-tho-huck ("Path Lit by Lightning") from his mother, Charlotte, but he became a disciplinary problem after his twin brother, Charles, died at age nine.
+Because of his early athletic prowess, Jim received the Indian name Wa-tho-huck ("Path Lit by Lightning") from his mother, Charlotte.
+He became a disciplinary problem after his twin brother, Charles, died at age 9.
 Jim's truancy finally angered his father so much that he sent Jim to the Carlisle Indian School in Pennsylvania in 1904.
-A vocational institution operated by the federal government to teach Indians industrial skills and integrate them into society, Carlisle was, according to one of its former athletes, "nothing but an eighth-grade school, but they called us a college."
+A vocational institution operated by the federal government to teach Indians industrial skills and integrate them into society, Carlisle was, according to one of its former athletes, "nothing but an eighth-grade school, but they called us a college."3

-Stripped of his amateur status, Thorpe signed a three-year contract in February 1913 for the staggering sum of $6,000 per season--the most ever paid to a major-league rookie--to play baseball for the New York Giants, who beat out five other clubs in signing the "red-skinned marvel."
+Stripped of his amateur status, Thorpe signed a three-year contract in February 1913 for the staggering sum of $6,000 per season to play baseball for the New York Giants, who beat out five other clubs in signing the "red-skinned marvel."6 It was the most ever paid to a major-league rookie.
 The agreement included a $500 signing bonus, and Warner received $2,500 for steering Jim to the Giants.
-"There can be no denying that he is a great prospect," wrote one observer, "and many critics would not be surprised if, under [John] McGraw's careful tutelage, he developed into another Ty Cobb."
-At the signing ceremony, however, the Giants manager admitted that he had never seen Thorpe in action; he didn't know what position he played or even whether he hit right- or left-handed (Thorpe was right-handed).
+"There can be no denying that he is a great prospect," wrote one observer, "and many critics would not be surprised if, under [John] McGraw's careful tutelage, he developed into another Ty Cobb."7 At the signing ceremony, however, the Giants manager admitted that he had never seen Thorpe in action; he didn't know what position he played or even whether he hit right- or left-handed (Thorpe was right-handed).

 For this biography, the author used a number of contemporary sources, especially those found in the subject's file at the National Baseball Hall of Fame Library.